Imprint or Line: Zebra Lovegram

 MILD SPOILERS 😉

-Passion’s Chains by Catherine Creel was a crazy book that in 1991 could only have been published by the Zebra romance lines.
-It was completely unrealistic, but I had a blast with it.
-This was the first book I read when I subscribed to the Lovegram line many years back.
-The plot description on the back of the book sounded like it would be a riot!
+Passion’s Chains was the first romance novel I read after subscribing to the Lovegram line many, many years ago.
+The plot description on the back of the book sounded like this would be a riot.
+And it was!

-Perhaps nostalgia plays a part in me remembering this novel so fondly, but I thought this book was amazing.
-Roark would sneak into Eden’s room at night and assume his “husbandly rights,” but by day, he slaved away in the sugar fields plotting his escape and his revenge.
+Roark would sneak into Eden’s room at night and assume his “husbandly rights.”
+By day, he labored away in the sugar fields, plotting his escape and his revenge.

 Final Analysis of Passion’s Chains